Holistic Fusion: Task- and Setup-Agnostic Robot Localization and State Estimation with Factor Graphs

 \subsubsection{Measurements}

 To reliably estimate the state of the robot, a variety of measurements can be used, e.g., originating from (wheel and joint) encoders, \acp{LiDAR}, \ac{RADAR}, cameras, \ac{UWB} or \ac{GNSS} antennas.
-While \ac{HF} can generally handle arbitrary measurements, the following four categories are supported. \looseness=-1
+Like other factor-graph and filter-based estimation formulations, HF can generally handle arbitrary measurements. \replace{}{Note that throughout this work, the term \textit{measurement} (denoted $\Measurement$ or $\Measurements$ for a set) refers exclusively to actual observations returned by a sensor or external module, and not to the constraints (factors) in the factor graph; the latter additionally involve the measurement function $\Measfunction(\state)$ and potentially additional state variables as detailed in \Cref{sec:method_holistic_fusion}.} In particular, the following four categories are explicitly supported out of the box: IMU measurements, absolute measurements, landmark measurements, and local/relative measurements.
+These categories cover most use cases encountered in practical robotic state-estimation problems, allowing the fusion of non-gravity-aligned and drifting measurements expressed in arbitrary sensor frames with respect to arbitrary reference frames. \looseness=-1

 \paragraph{\acs{IMU} Measurements} Due to their high rate and affordability, this work assumes that at least one \ac{IMU} sensor is available.
 While multiple \ac{IMU} sensors are theoretically supported, one of the \acp{IMU} must be designated as the \textit{core} measurement, defining both the core frame for estimation and the state-creation rate.
-The corresponding measurements of the \ac{IMU} are given as:\looseness=-1
+The corresponding measurements of the \ac{IMU} are:\looseness=-1